SudarshanBro/Digital-Calculator/README.md

 Thank you for visiting.
-This is the simple java script code for digital calculator used for learning purpose only.
+This is a simple digital calculator developed using  Java script, HTML, and CSS  for a digital calculator used for learning purposes only.

 Author: Sudarshan Acharya
 Author URL: www.github.com/SudarshanBro